List of The Price Is Right pricing games: Cliff Hangers

 The contestant faces a gameboard consisting of a mountain slope divided into 25 steps, with a figure of a climber at its base and a cliff at the top.
 The contestant must guess the retail prices of three small prizes, one at a time.
 The climber moves one step up the slope for every dollar the contestant is off, high or low, and the correct price is not revealed until after the climber has either stopped or fallen off the cliff.
 The contestant wins the three small prizes and a larger prize if the total of the contestant's errors on all three guesses is no more than $25.
 If the climber falls off the cliff, the game ends and the contestant wins only the small prizes priced before exceeding $25.

 Officially, the mountain climber has no name, although several hosts have used their own names for him.
 Doug Davidson referred to the climber on The New Price Is Right as "Hans Gudegast", which is the birth name of his Young and the Restless co-star Eric Braeden.
 Drew Carey has referred to him as Hans, Yodel Man and most frequently, Yodely Guy.
-Carey has also referred to this game as "the Yodely Guy game" due to the yodeling song accompanying the climber, "On the Franches Mountain" from a 1950's compilation album Swiss Mountain Music.
+Carey has also referred to this game as "the Yodely Guy game" due to the yodeling song accompanying the climber, "On the Franches Mountain" by Jura Orchestra.
 At The Price Is Right Live!, he is often referred to as Johann.
 Dennis James referred to the climber as Fritz.
 On an episode which taped in 1976, after the climber fell off the cliff, James commented, "There goes Fritz!", unaware that Janice Pennington's then-husband, Fritz Stammberger, had recently disappeared in what had been reported to be a mountain climbing accident at the time.
 James' offhand comment upset Pennington so much that she remained backstage crying for the rest of the episode.